-With growing uncertainty and uneasiness towards international travel, Canadians are taking more trips within their own regions.
-While typically not being as big spenders as international travellers, they have the potential to be repeat customers and to act as ambassadors for the destination.
+With recent uncertainty and uneasiness towards international travel, Canadians are taking more trips within their own regions.
+While spend is typically not as high as international travellers, they have the potential to be repeat customers and to act as ambassadors for the destination.